The Audio-Lingual Method: definition, history, principles, pros and cons

 • Methodology

-The audio-lingual method is another teaching approach that has been initially focused on speaking proficiency.
+The audio-lingual method is a language teaching approach that initially focused on the development of learners’ speaking proficiency.

 The key principles of the audio-lingual method were the following: